 During the year five Board Meetings and four Audit Committee Meetings were convened andheld.
 The details of which are given in the Corporate Governance Report.
 The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013.

-i) In the preparation of the annual accounts for the year ended March 31 2016 theapplicable accounting standards have been followed along with proper explanation relatingto material departures if any;
+i) In the preparation of the annual accounts for the year ended March 31 2017 theapplicable accounting standards have been followed along with proper explanation relatingto material departures if any;

-ii) The directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for the year under review.
+ii) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31.03.2017 and of the profit orloss of the Company for the year ended on that day.

-iv) The annual accounts have been prepared on a going concern basis.
+iv) The directors had prepared the annual accounts on a going concern basis.